Jaba Ioseliani

-Jaba (or Dzhaba) Ioseliani (Georgian ჯაბა იოსელიანი; 10 July 1926 – 4 March 2003) was a Georgian politician, member of Parliament of Georgia, writer, thief-in-law and leader of the paramilitary organisation Mkhedrioni.
+Jaba Ioseliani (Georgian ჯაბა იოსელიანი; 10 July 1926 – 4 March 2003) was a Georgian politician, member of Parliament of Georgia, writer, thief-in-law and leader of the paramilitary organisation Mkhedrioni.

 Born in Khashuri, Georgia, Ioseliani majored in Oriental studies at Leningrad University but did not graduate.
 He staged a bank robbery in Leningrad in 1948, for which he served 17 years in a Soviet jail.
 Released in 1965, he later served another sentence for manslaughter.
 He eventually returned to his native Georgia and graduated from the Georgian Institute of Theater Arts, where he became a professor.
 He wrote a number of popular plays.

 Ioseliani rose to prominence as the leader of the Mkhedrioni, a heavily armed paramilitary group which he founded in 1989.
 He attempted to take control of large areas of Abkhazia and South Ossetia with the goal of defeating regional separatist elements.
 In February 1991, his organisation was outlawed by President Zviad Gamsakhurdia and he was imprisoned along with other Mkhedrioni members.
 In response, Ioseliani accused Gamsakhurdia of trying to take control of state media and silence rivals.

 In December 1991, Ioseliani escaped from prison and joined forces with rebel members of the Georgian National Guard to launch a violent coup d'état that forced President Zviad Gamsakhurdia out of office in January 1992.
 He was one of the three leaders of the "Military Council" that ruled Georgia from January–March 1992.
 He subsequently became a powerful figure in the government of President Eduard Shevardnadze, who was forced to rely heavily on Mkhedrioni militiamen because of the weakness of the state security forces.
 Ioseliani made it clear who he thought was the senior partner: his office in the Georgian Parliament building was located directly above Shevardnadze's and he was constantly surrounded with armed followers wherever he went.
+His actions earned him many enemies: on 13 June 1992, there was a failed assassination attempt against Ioseliani with a car bomb, resulting in the death of 5 people.